 • Dissemination of knowledge, internal and external

-• Creating a European network of cities and fortification organizations
+• Creating a European network of cities, fortification organizations and stakeholders

-• Organizing access to funding and joint action opportunities for members
+• Organizing access to sustainable funding and joint action opportunities for members

 The EFFORTS vision is:

 Military structures, whether a walled town, citadel, castle and/or defence system, often have an isolated position within spatial context, because of their former strategic purposes.
-These fortified sites, being precious testimony to the collective memory, represent the congealed distrust of European countries through the ages that we have put aside after World War II.
+These fortified sites, being precious testimony to the collective memory, represent the congealed distrust of European countries through the ages that we have put aside.

 There are many reasons why conservation and re-use of fortified sites is important: